-Following the tragic death of George Floyd, like many people and organisations, we’ve been reflecting on systemic racism and injustice around the world and what part we can play as individuals and as a company in addressing these issues.
+Following the tragic death of George Floyd, like many people and organizations, we’ve been reflecting on systemic racism and injustice around the world and what part we can play as individuals and as a company in addressing these issues.

 We hope that the Black Lives Matter (BLM) movement is one that leads to lasting, sustainable improvements in equality and isn’t temporary or easily forgotten.
 Although sharing messages of support on social media and changing logos contribute towards raising awareness on societal issues and express solidarity, what happens when the conversation on social media dies down?
-It’s crucial that individuals and organisations don’t fall into the trap of performative activism and that the actions we take aren’t fleeting or surface-level.
+It’s crucial that individuals and organizations don’t fall into the trap of performative activism and that the actions we take aren’t fleeting or surface-level.

-Therefore, we’ve taken some time to discuss the issues internally, to educate ourselves further, develop tangible plans and to ensure that we have a fully inclusive and non-discriminatory culture, where everyone is treated equally and respectfully.
+Therefore, we’ve taken some time to discuss the issues internally, to educate ourselves further, develop tangible plans, and to ensure that we have a fully inclusive and non-discriminatory culture, where everyone is treated equally and respectfully.
 Understandably, some of the ideas we have will take some time to develop and action but there are some that we’re able to introduce immediately and share.

 Last week, we had a company-wide discussion on BLM and societal issues and how we as a company want to respond to them.
-The open dialogue resulted in us collectively deciding on action points we’d like to take as a business (small and big) to promote inclusivity and diversity in our organisation.
+The open dialogue resulted in us collectively deciding on action points we’d like to take as a business (small and big) to promote inclusivity and diversity in our organization.
 Below are some of them:

-- We’ve shared resources with each other on BLM including articles, books, movies and documentaries to educate ourselves.
+- We’ve shared resources with each other on BLM including articles, books, movies, and documentaries to educate ourselves.

 - For our monthly book club, we’re reading and discussing “Why I'm No Longer Talking to White People About Race” by Reni Eddo-Lodge, which explores the systemic and ingrained racism within the UK.

-- We’ve created a dedicated Slack channel for discussing societal issues to encourage open dialogue, ensure we remain engaged, share resources and plan any actions we might wish to take as a business to support societal causes.
+- We’ve created a dedicated Slack channel for discussing societal issues to encourage open dialogue, ensure we remain engaged, share resources, and plan any actions we might wish to take as a business to support societal causes.

 - An internal diversity committee, made up of employees, has been set up.
 This team will continually evaluate what we could be doing better in relation to diversity, make recommendations to management and ensure that we’re treating each other respectfully and compassionately as we build techspert.io together.